chanhman/walkthedog/README.md

 ### Frontend

-- Next.js (https://nextjs.org/): versatile setup configurations and its ability to run on both the client and server sides, built-in support for TypeScript, various styling methods like CSS Modules, and integrated routing, reducing the need for extensive configuration.
+- Next.js (https://nextjs.org/): versatile setup configurations and its ability to run on both the client and server sides, built-in support for TypeScript, various styling methods like Tailwind, and integrated routing, reducing the need for extensive configuration.
 For instance, if I were to use React or Create React App alone, I would have to install and configure those tools separately.
-- TypeScript (https://www.typescriptlang.org/): For typing and intellisense, creates documentation of what components accepts.
+- TypeScript (https://www.typescriptlang.org/): For typing and intellisense, creates documentation of what components accept.
 - Tailwind (https://tailwindui.com/): Initially keeping the CSS simple and making the initial prototyping fast

 ### Backend